 I feel this venture will have many benefits…

 For one, we will have to downsize…what better way to get rid of the material things that no longer serve you than to downsize to a smaller living situation.
-I also believe it will allow for more family time, doing things together than the usual scenario of being distracted by TV, and other electronics.
+I also believe it will allow for more family time, doing things together then the usual scenario of being distracted by TV, and other electronics.
 Oh, of course we will still have access to internet, since our livelihood is online, but we will also have access to nature in all its beauty, from mountains, to oceansides to everything in between.
 And having to actively move your home around, set up and break down each time as a team and live together in a much smaller dwelling, well, I believe it too makes for a closer knit family.

 Lastly, finances, saving on mortgage amongst other bills, will help us continue to save for our next home, which just sweetens the deal for us.
 Granted some think you have to be a trust fund baby, retired or have won the lottery in order to be traveling and living in an RV full-time.
 But that’s not true.
 Both my husband and I have online businesses…meaning so long as there is an Internet access we can continue working.
 And if you google RV fulltiming you will be surprise, as I was, how many young couples and families are doing just that, making a living on the road.